AGI-Labs/continual_rl/README.md

 Configuration files are an easy way to keep track of large numbers of experiments.

-A configuration file contains JSON representing a list of dictionaries, where each dictionary is a single experiment configuration.
+A configuration file contains JSON representing a list of dictionaries, where each dictionary is a single experiment's configuration.
 The parameters in the dictionary are all exactly the same as those used by the command line (without --).
 In other words, they are the config settings found in the policy's config.py file.
 Example config files can be found in `configs/`.